nickrcole/mdadmlineardevice/README.md

-# LAB 5
+# MDADM Linear Device Project
-Please refer to the pdf for instructions
+Refer to the pdf for assignment details